Frequently Asked Questions

 Q. Are residence halls co-ed?

 A. Residence halls are co-ed, with separate wings for female and male students.
-Each wing also has a Peer Advisor who serves as a friend, mentor, and resource for residents.
+Each wing also has a Viking Advisor who serves as a friend, mentor, and resource for residents.

 Q. What size are the residence hall rooms and how many students live in each?

 A. Room size and residence hall population vary by building.
 Visit our residence life page for specific information on each residential community.

 Q. How many meal plans do you offer?